numfum/task-opt1/README.md

 4. No using OpenMP's `#pragma omp parallel` or similar libraries or preprocessors.
 5. The before and after comparison should be on the same hardware under the same conditions and with the same compiler (otherwise, from the table above, a 2.5x speed-up can simply be had by using a newer machine).

-Any SIMD optimisations can be for an architecture or your choice, the interesting point being the before and after timings.
+Any SIMD optimisations can be for an architecture of your choice, the interesting point being the before and after timings.
 We have implementations for SSE4.1, Neon and Wasm.
 Any questions, feel free to ask.

 ### Background